 November birthday parties can be tough to plan as the weather gets colder.
-However, if you need to move your little one’s birthday festivities indoors, Santa has some quick party ideas that won’t require too much prep time.
-In fact, you may already have everything you need in your pantry or storage room!
+However, if you need to move your little one’s birthday festivities indoors, the Scout Elves have some quick party ideas that won’t require too much prep time!

 Little Chef Cooking Party

-It’s likely that your young guests may have not spent much time in the kitchen, so trying out simple recipes that allow for creative expression and keep little ones occupied is always a recipe for success.
+It’s likely that your young guests don’t spend too much time in the kitchen, so try out simple recipes that keep little ones oocupied and allow for creative expression!

-- To Eat: Put your guests’ food prep prowess to the test with simple decorate-it-yourself items like pizzas, cookies or cupcakes.
-Provide a plethora of ingredients so kids can pick and choose to create the perfect personalized dish.
-Use parchment paper and write each child’s name next to their creation to keep track of it while it’s in the oven.
+- To Eat: Let guests make simple decorate-it-yourself food items like pizzas, cookies or cupcakes.
+Provide a plethora of ingredients, so kids can pick and choose to create the perfect personalized dish.

 - To Do: While the food is cooking, engage children in a craft activity.
-It could be simple—like decorating paper placemats or aprons—or more unique, like making a chef hat or painting and decorating a recipe box.
-Once the food is ready, you can move forward with your mini dinner party.
+Keep it simple by decorating paper placemats or aprons, or take it up a notch and make chef hats or recipe boxes.

-- For Party Favors: At the end of the event, children will love to take home the new chef outfit they decorated or the recipe box they created to store the recipe you taught them!
+- Party Favors: Children will love to take home the new chef outfit they decorated or the recipe box they created that can easily store their favorite recipes!

 Kids will have fun eating festive foods and crafting new musical instruments at a fantastic fiesta!

-- For Party Favors: When guests enter the party, outfit them with sombreros and let them wear them out the door.
-They can also shake the maracas they made all the way back home!
+- Party Favors: When guests enter the party, outfit them with sombreros they can wear all day and then take home.
+Kids can also shake the maracas they made all the way home.

-- To Eat: Your party guests will be so busy chewing over the board games, they’ll barely have time to focus on food.
-Either plan a buffet-style meal prior to letting the games begin, or plan a menu of finger foods and hors d’oeuvres that can be enjoyed as the children play.
+- To Eat: Either plan a buffet-style meal prior to letting the games begin, or display a menu of finger foods and hors d’oeuvres that can be enjoyed during the games.

-- To Do: Gather all of your child’s favorite board games and place them on card tables, or choose several simple card games children will enjoy.
-Ask children to rotate to different card tables every 15 to 20 minutes, or let children pick their own game station to park at for the duration of the party.
-If your guest list is small, all children could partake in one longer board game.
+- To Do: Gather all of your child’s favorite board games, and place them on card tables, or choose several simple card games kids will enjoy.
+Ask everyone to rotate to a different table every 15 to 20 minutes, or let children pick their own game station to park at for the duration of the party.

-- For Party Favors: Visit your local dollar store and see what games they have in stock.
+- Party Favors: Visit your local dollar store, and see what games they have in stock.
 Packs of cards, puzzles, Rubik’s Cubes, dice or checkers sets are great takeaways from this gaming get-together.